Peyman-Borhani/GDB/README.md

 # GDB
 ### `Generative Data Build`

-GDB is a generative data store or build based on described template.
+GDB, A conceptual data model to store data and meta-data, a data structure/store method, to store it raw or compose/generate structured data from raw data + meta-data based on described template.

+You define a declarative template, representing: data's structure, redundant info, meta-data, symbols, format etc.., then process and store raw section of data, yet on access generate/built/formatted into original form.

-A conceptual data model to generate and store data, where the information could be generated and constructed instead of being stored raw, or data is dynamic and generated in realtime.
-Anyway, you can customize the example to fit your use-case.
+Extra information could be generated and composed instead of being stored raw, or data is dynamic in generated in realtime.
+So feel free to customize the example to fit your use-case.

 In general this model consists of 3 concepts: `Template` -- `Raw generator` -- `Build function`